- Our Work

 For a QBR, “You meet once per quarter to review the customer’s success plan and how far along they are towards meeting their goals and desired outcomes,” says Luke Owen, Principal Customer Success Specialist at SaaSWorks.

-“Your first QBR is to check in on that success plan that was developed by the sales team.
-Are there any changes to it?
-Are there any points of contact that have changed?
-Are there new stakeholders?”
-Luke explains.
+Luke explains that your first QBR is to check in on that success plan that was developed by the sales team:

 From there, subsequent meetings should provide a reflection on what was accomplished since the last QBR and outline what should be accomplished before the next one.
 At the end of each QBR, you should loosely schedule your next meeting, creating a rough timeline for your performance to be measured against.